 Beach.
 Body of water.
 Canoe-camping (44 km).
 Cross-country skiing (110 km).
 Dogsledding.
 Fishing.
 Hiking (35 km).
 Hunting.
 Plant life observation.
 Site interpretation.
 Canoeing.
 Diving.
 Kayaking.
 Rowboats.
 Windsurfing.
 Wildlife observation.
 Other activities

 Boutique / Sales counter.
+Cabin accommodations.
 Camping accommodation.
 Convenience store.
 Lodging on the premises.
 Panoramic view / lookout.
 Shelter-accommodation

 Camping gear.
 Canoes.
 Kayaks.
 Motors.
 Pedal-boats.
 Rowboats.
 Turn-Key camping.
 Other nautical craft or equipement